NovaPlays134/NovaSex/README.md

 - Auto Updater -> This script has a buildin auto updater that checks every day if the script has a update, you can also search for a update if you don't want to wait.

 # Installation
-Download the NovaSex.pluto file and put it in the Lua Scripts folder
+Download the NovaSex.pluto file and put it in the Lua Scripts folder.

 # Big Thanks